-Service tax is implemented with effect from 1 September 2018 to replace Goods and Services Tax (GST).
 Service tax is a consumption tax levied and charged on any taxable services provided in Malaysia by a registered person in carrying on his business.

-Service tax is also proposed to be charged on the importation of prescribed services into Malaysia which include:
+Service tax is also charged on the importation of taxable service acquired by any person who carries on business in Malaysia on and after 1 January 2019.